doug-little/PETools/README.md

 Tools to analyse and visualise ordinal data using Permutation Entropy

 ## Introduction
-Permutation entropy is a statistic applicable to ordered (indexed) data sets [1].
+Permutation entropy (PE) is a statistic applicable to ordered (indexed) data sets [1].
+PE is similar to the Shannon entropy [2], except symbols are encoded based on the *relative ordering* of data values, rather than the data values themselves.
+Symbols are therefore interpreted as representations of *dynamical states* - or more colloquially, patterns made by neighbouring points.
+The PE therefore is a measure of how evenly represented these dynamical states are in a data set, or the level of predictability in the dynamical state of the probabilistic machine/system that produced the data.

 #### References
 1. C. Bandt and B. Pompe, Phys.
 Rev. Lett.
 88, 174102 (2002).
+2. C.E.
+Shannon, W. Weaver, The Mathematical Theory of Communication (1949), Univ of Illinois Press.